ooduola/bank_tech_test/README.md

 As a customer
 So that I can know my money is safe
-I'd like to get see confirmation of a successful deposit
+I'd like to get see my balance increase after making a deposit.

   unit test.
-Customer can deposit money and get confirmation if successful.
+Customer can deposit money and see increase in balance.
   Test passed.

 As a customer